QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

 Here we use a Tridiagonal to exploit the structure of the problem.

-Consider a simple payoff vector :math:`p` associated with each state, and a discount rate :math:`ρ`.
+Consider a simple payoff vector :math:`r` associated with each state, and a discount rate :math:`ρ`.
 Then we can solve for the expected present discounted value in a similar way to the discrete time case.

 .. math::